-PROHIBITED USE: means a use that is not listed in a use zone within the permitted use classes or discretionary use classes or a use that an authority specifies as not permitted within a use zone.
+PROHIBITED USE: means a use that is not listed in a use zone within the permitted use classes or discretionary use classes or a use that an Authority specifies as not permitted within a use zone.
+(Refer to Minister's Development Regulations, January 2, 2001)

 REAR YARD DEPTH: means the distance between the rear lot line and the rear wall of the main building on the lot.
+(Refer to Minister's Development Regulations, January 2, 2001)